 1. Soaking the plank.
 Soak the plank for two hours prior to grilling.
 This is done so that the plank doesn’t catch fire on the grill.
 It’s always wise to have a spray bottle filled with water handy in the event that the plank *does* catch fire and, if this happens, spray the flames on the plank down until they’re completely extinguished.
 The plank will burn/darken quite a bit, and that’s okay.
 The burning of the wood is what creates the smoke to give your fish that smokey flavor you’re after; it’s only when the plank catches fire that you need to take action and put it out.

 2. Oiling the plank.
 As usual, you want to prevent the fish from sticking to it’s cooking surface.
-Very lightly brush the top of the plank (where you’ll be setting the fish) with cooking oil before setting the fish down.
+Very lightly brush the top of the plank where you’ll be setting the fish with cooking oil before setting the fish down.
+You can do this with a napkin or a basting brush.

 3. Preparing your fish.
 Take your fillet of fish out of the fridge and set it on the counter; let it come to room temp.
 When cold fish is added to heat, it can seize up and cook unevenly.
 Your safest bet is to set the fish out on the counter 15-20 minutes prior to cooking time.
 Season it as you wish before placing it on the plank.
 If using a mop/glaze, you may want to add that gradually throughout the cooking process, depending on what the recipe calls for.